AlyceBittar/AlyceBittar/README.md

 # 👋 Hi there, I'm Alyce!
-## A software engineer with diverse experience spanning robotics and mobile/web application product lifecycles.
+## A software engineer with diverse experience spanning full product lifecycles for robotics and mobile/web applications.
 My aim is to bring unique perspectives to projects, translating ideas into impactful, user-centric solutions.

 ## What am I working on?